Nutrition:

 • We love versatile products!
 Take, for instance, the adjustable nylon horse tie-down.
 It can be used as a leash, tie down, short tie-out, collar/leash combo, etc. for home, traveling, bathing, grooming, hunting, emergencies, etc. They are extremely versatile and durable.
 And for less than $10 from Schneiders, we bought a pair of durable, black Dura-Tech Split Rope Draw Reins that we not Chelsea and Girls Camping (Using those Dura-Tech Draw Reins!)only use for bitting up horses but also as a short, sturdy check cord for pups, quick/versatile lead, and effective tool for training whoa/heel.

 • Owning dogs doesn't have to cost a fortune!
 Resist purchasing supplies, toys, and health-care products from pet stores; instead, comparison shop catalog/online suppliers, like Valley Vet, Drs.
-Foster & Smith, and Jeffers Pet.
+Foster & Smith, Amazon, and Jeffers Pet.

 • Keep toys, bowls, buckets, yards, beds, doghouses, and kennels washed and clean!
 Clean environments reduce the chances for parasitic infestations and other illnesses.
 Also make sure they are all intact, with no loose parts that might be ingested by or cut your dog.